thepatman/arduino-api/README.md

     ...
 Initializing stream
     ...
 Done initializing, ready to stream!
     ```
 8. Grab the URL that was printed out, view your graph in your browser, and celebrate!
 The graph and data is saved in your plotly account, so you can view it in your plotly file list here: [https://plot.ly/plot](https://plot.ly/plot).
-You can view, edit, and share your graphs while data is streaming to them in real-time!
+You can view, edit, and share your graphs while data is streaming to them in real-time.
 Everybody that views the graph will see the exact same data at the same time (try it out yourself: open your graph in two different browser windows).

 ## Usage and Docs